Staffing overview policy

 Workforce strategy

-Early Learning Victoria supports high-quality traineeships, student placements and programs, as well as initiatives and local partnerships with training providers and other sector stakeholders.
+Early Learning Victoria supports a ‘grow our own’ strategy using high-quality traineeships, student placements and programs, as well as initiatives and local partnerships with training providers and other sector stakeholders.
 These are among the key ways we encourage and support capability building and long-term workforce opportunities.

 3. Actions and procedures